Pad Woon Sen Recipe (Thai Glass Noodle Stir Fry)

 Pad woon sen, Thai glass noodle stir-fry, with chopsticks.

-What is pad woon sen
+What is pad woon sen?

-Stir-fried glass noodles
+Thai glass noodles

 2 packages of glass noodles, and unpacked glass noodles underneath it.